rosswilson2306/homeflow-tech-test/README.md

 ## The Brief

-Your challenge is to take this bare-bones starter app (that currently doesn't do very much) and turn it into a property-searching site using our API.
-Everything else (even the interpretation of "property-searching site") is up to you.
+Your challenge is to take this bare-bones starter app (that currently doesn't do very much) and turn it into a property-searching app using our API.
+Everything else (even the interpretation of "property-searching app") is up to you.
 We like Ruby, so we've created this app using Ruby and [Sinatra](http://sinatrarb.com/), a lightweight web framework.
 Don't worry if you've never used these technologies before, they're fairly easy to pick up, and both have good documentation online.

 We'd like you to build a [single-page application](https://en.wikipedia.org/wiki/Single-page_application), so JavaScript is key.
 We've included jQuery, but you're welcome to use any libraries or frameworks you're comfortable with.